Joy brought right along the way,

 This love was bought, not earned by trust;

-It will end, I'm sure, nothing but dust.
+It will end, I'm sure; it's nothing but lust.

 Without one last thought, I leave in a hurry.